Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Yeah, that was like… three or four analogies, dude,” Cardio Minion says, her bunny-ear-like antennae flicking curiously at his behavior.

 The majority of the minions share a laugh at it all, but are cut silent when Strike Minion brandishes his bat like a sword in an upward stance.
-“Let’s play ball.
-Your championship run ends here,” he says, seemingly incapable of producing any information that does not also come packaged inside a baseball analogy of some kind.
+“Looks like I’m up to bat.
+Your championship run ends here,” he says, seemingly incapable of producing any information that does not also come packaged inside or at least with a baseball analogy of some kind.

 The minions chuckle again at his words, but it all ends for good when he springs forward.
 With a critical, cracking strike into Cooking Minion’s face, literally splattering him unconscious across the room.

-Everyone jolts back but Druid and Centurion Minions, rearing up for a fight.
+Everyone jolts back but Druid and Centurion Minions, the two rearing up for a fight.

 “Play ball!”
 Strike Minion shouts with a tone filled to the brim with murder.